This page is designed to answer the following questions:

 - An individual that is homosexual may have been discriminated against in the past and is scared it could happen again if others knew their sexual orientation.

-- An individual that has previously been detained under the Mental Health Act may not want others knowing because it could lead to assumptions being made about them or prejudice directed at them.
+- An individual that has previously been detained under the Mental Health Act may not want others to know because it could lead to assumptions being made about them or prejudice directed at them.

 It is important that you respect the privacy of others in your role as a care worker by ensuring you adhere to privacy guidelines.
 Not only is it part of your duty of care, but it is also a legal requirement as legislated by the Data Protection Act 2018, General Data Protection Regulations (GDPR) and Common Law.